A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning: Introduction

 \section{Introduction}

-Deep Reinforcement Learning~(RL) algorithms vary considerably in their performance and tend to be highly sensitive to a wide range of factors, including the environment, state observations and hyper-parameters~\cite{henderson2018deep,jordan2020evaluating}.
-Such lack of robustness of RL algorithms hinders their deployment in practical scenarios, especially in safety-critical applications, such as autonomous driving.
-Recently, the reliability of RL algorithms has gained substantial attention~\cite{chan2019measuring,colas2018many}, and detection-based strategies are crucial for constructing trustworthy RL systems.
-For instance, reward deterioration detection~\cite{greenberg2021detecting} can be widely applied to detect changes or drifts in any episodic signal.
-Additionally, observed states might contain natural measurement errors~(random noises), adversarial perturbations, and even out-of-distribution observations.
-Such abnormal state observations deviate from true states, and they can mislead the agent into choosing sub-optimal actions beyond the scope of its policy.
-We claim that detecting abnormal states should play a key role in developing trustworthy RL systems for real-world applications.
+Deep reinforcement learning~(RL) algorithms vary considerably in their performance and are highly sensitive to a wide range of factors, including the environment, state observations, and hyper-parameters~\citep{jordan2020evaluating,patterson2023empirical}. \hongming{The lack of robustness in RL algorithms and raised safety concerns surrounding learned policies hinder their deployment in real-world scenarios, particularly in safety-critical applications such as autonomous driving~\citep{kiran2021deep,NEURIPS2022_8be9c134,hu2023potential}.
+Recently, the reliability of RL algorithms has garnered substantial attention~\citep{chan2019measuring,gu2022review}.
+Several studies have highlighted the importance of anomaly detection as a crucial component for enabling safe RL systems~\citep{garcia2015comprehensive,hendrycks2021unsolved,muller2022towards}, emphasizing the need for anomaly detection-based strategies to build trustworthy and safe RL systems~\citep{sedlmeier2019uncertainty,danesh2021out,haider2023out}.}

-We design and evaluate an effective, unified anomaly detection framework for deep RL.
-In the first scenario (RL evaluation), given a fixed policy, our goal is to estimate a detector to distinguish whether a state is an outlier or not.
-The resulting system is evaluated by application in the (noisy) real world.
-Our second scenario is an online training situation (RL training), where we continuously train the RL agent and estimate the detector in this noisy online environment.
-The detected state outliers, being distinguished to be outside the scope of the RL system, are removed to mitigate their interference on the training of RL algorithms.
-To the best of our knowledge, we are the first to present a detailed anomaly detection study in RL setting across all typical outliers.
-Our contributions are as follows:

-\begin{itemize} \item Our first technical contribution is the design of RL outlier detection strategies based on the concepts of Mahalanobis Distance~(MD)~\cite{de2000mahalanobis} and robust MD~\cite{butler1993asymptotics,rousseeuw1999fast}. \textit{The strategies are specially designed for RL within the statistical hypothesis test framework in an unsupervised~(parametric) way}.
-These detectors simultaneously discriminate random, adversarial and out-of-distribution state outliers in both RL scenarios above.

-\item Secondly, for our second online training scenario, we develop \textit{moving window estimation} and \textit{double self-supervised detectors} in order to handle the particular challenge of anomaly detection in RL setting.

-\item In experiments, we demonstrate that our robust MD-based detection strategy significantly outperforms or is on par with its non-robust counterpart when the agent observes a fraction of contaminated state observations in the evaluation phase.
-In the training phase, we also verify that our online detection strategy, which \textit{deletes the detected state outliers}, can mitigate the performance decline of RL algorithms when exposed to outliers, and thereby improve their performance.